UniversalAptronym/Locus-Server/Instructions/SSH_setup.md

 <img src="../Media_Repository/PuTTY_ssh_config_4.png" alt="PuTTY ssh config 4" title="PuTTY ssh config 4" width="40%"/>

 13. Press `ctrl` + `x` at the same time to save your edits to this file.
-Then enter `y` and press `Enter` to confirm your changes.
+Then type `y` and press `Enter` to confirm your changes.
 Then press `Enter` to confirm you are keeping the file's name as it is, and take you back to the normal terminal window.

 <img src="../Media_Repository/PuTTY_ssh_config_5.png" alt="PuTTY ssh config 5" title="PuTTY ssh config 5" width="40%"/> <img src="../Media_Repository/PuTTY_ssh_config_6.png" alt="PuTTY ssh config 6" title="PuTTY ssh config 6" width="40%"/>